bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_three_similarity_plots.rst

 	pcorr_ten_minute_segment = pcorr.center_quad_phasecorr_features_for_segment(ten_minute_segment, access_stride=6) # 6 is the default

-View the similarity matrices
+View the dissimilarity matrices
 ----------------------------

-We now plot similarity matrices using cosine distance.
+We now plot dissimilarity matrices using cosine distance.
 They both show about the same thing, but with some subtle variations.

 .. code-block:: python